 What is a Garlic Scape?

 A garlic scape is the flower stalk of a ‘hardneck’ garlic plant.
-It tastes like garlic, only spicier!
-The stem is removed so that the remaining energy goes towards the development of the bulb, or head of garlic, which is good because this helps the plant develop a full flavored and good size head of garlic.
-So until the garlic harvest, we feast on scapes!
+It tastes like garlic, only spicier.
+The stem of the growing garlic is removed so that the remaining energy goes towards the development of the bulb, or head of garlic, which is good because this helps the plant develop plump, full flavored garlic cloves.
+So until the garlic harvest later in the season, we feast on scapes!

-Garlic is part of a group of plants known as alliums, which includes onions and leeks.
-Garlic’s health benefits are vast, including cardiovascular support, antiviral, antibacterial, and anti-inflammatory.
+Benefits of Garlic: Garlic’s health benefits are vast, including cardiovascular support, antiviral, antibacterial, and anti-inflammatory.
 It also supports the body in the prevention of cancer.
 It’s a superfood!

 It’s so quick to whirl this pesto up, enjoy it, and/or pop it in your freezer for a delicious summertime treat in the middle of winter.
 In summary, here’s how to make it (see recipe card for details):